visipedia/caltech-fish-counting/README.md

 - Running `md5sum` on the tar.gz file should produce: `176648e618fc5013db972aa7ded01517  fish_counting_frames.tar.gz`

+- We also make available a [Tiny Dataset [1.44 GB]](https://data.caltech.edu/tindfiles/serve/4a699fbc-c4cc-48e7-9ae7-f1a415121126/) which is a subset of the larger dataset, for exploring the dataset without downloading the entire thing.
+It includes data from all 6 river locations/subsets (elwha, kenai-channel, kenai-rightbank, kenai-train, kenai-val, nushagak).
+It has 20 clips (videos) from each river and up to 50 consecutive frames from each clip.
+The formatting, etc. of each of the subdirectories and file structure follow the formats listed below.
+Running `md5sum` on the tar.gz file should produce `6ae6062d50a90d4b084ebe476a392c0e tiny_dataset.tar.gz`

 [Metadata [54 KB]](https://data.caltech.edu/tindfiles/serve/a69cdc3a-7082-403c-a656-03ab7aaa6b17/)

 - Running `md5sum` on the tar.gz file should produce: `152286bd6f25f965aadf41e8a0c44140  fish_counting_metadata.tar.gz`